Amigo Cash logo

 Visit Amigo Cash

-AmigoCash is best for vehicle owners facing immediate cash emergencies who lack access to traditional credit and can qualify based on car equity rather than credit history.
+AmigoCash is profile signals for vehicle owners facing short-term cash access emergencies who lack access to traditional credit and can qualify based on car equity rather than credit history.
 The critical caveat is that loan costs (APR, fees, terms) are not disclosed on their website, and borrowers risk vehicle repossession if they default—making this a high-risk, high-cost product suitable only for urgent situations where other options are unavailable.

-• Vehicle owners with immediate cash needs and no access to traditional credit
+• Vehicle owners with short-term cash needs and no access to traditional credit

 • Borrowers who have been denied personal loans due to poor credit history